 The first group we look at are business tourists for whom location and functionality are pretty much everything.
 Business people want services on demand in facilities with all the latest tech, such as Fast WiFi, meeting rooms, available hotel gyms and healthy options for dining.
 These people tend to live on the road, so they’re looking mainly for comfort and convenience rather than help with seeing the sights.

-Another type you’ll find out on tourism short courses are culinary or food tourists who’s aim is typically to sample the finest dishes around the world.
-With this group, you’ll not only need to find great accommodation, activities and scenery, but you’ll also be required to find the best restaurants.
+Another type you’ll find out on tourism short courses are culinary or food tourists, whose aim is typical to sample the finest dishes around the world.
+With this group, you’ll not only need to find great accommodation, activities and scenery but you’ll also be required to find the best restaurants.

 This will call for an in-depth understanding of local eateries and which offer the signature dishes they’re looking for so that your customers are not left disappointed.

-Adventure tourism is another niche type that you might not be fully aware of until you take a travel and tourism courses from home, but it’s an area that’s becoming incredibly popular.
-This group includes many of what you might call thrill-seekers, as they look to engage in outdoor activities with a little risk, physical exertion and particular activities.
+Adventure tourism is another niche type that you might not be fully aware of until you take travel and tourism courses from home, but it’s an area that’s becoming incredibly popular.
+This group includes many of what you might call thrill-seekers, as they look to engage in outdoor activities with a bit of risk, physical exertion and particular activities.